What the heck is a Goleta?

 Dana hired Foxen to build it and they used wood shipped down from Monterey and floated into the slough.
 The ship, technically a cutter, was constructed in a cradle and launched into the Atascadero Creek by flooding the area around it so it floated free.
 It was launched as “La Fama”, but the name was later changed to “Santa Barbara”, and 18 years later, Daniel Hill bought it and renamed it “La Goleta”.

-So with all this activity involving ships, mostly schooners, centered around our little slough, its no wonder that in 1846, the Daniel Hill Land Grant was given the name “La Goleta”. ( Weird font, but it says Goleta.)
+So with all this activity involving ships, mostly schooners, centered around our little slough, its no wonder that when Daniel Hill submitted his land grant, he labeled it as “La Goleta”. ( Weird font, but it says Goleta.)
+It was approved by Governor Pico in 1846, and the area was officially named Goleta.

-In 1875, the first post office in this community was assigned the name Goleta.
+In the early 1870’s, there was a movement to name the small town Oakdale and a Baptist church was even given the name Oakdale Baptist Church in 1873.
+But, in 1875, the first post office in this community was assigned the name Goleta.
 And the rest is history….

 Today there is a historic site marker in the East Goleta Beach parking lot noting the construction of Dana’s ship in the Slough.